gdimitriu/chappy/README.md

 - Apache Digester for running a flow in one step.
 - JAXB for data-binding.Maven for building.
 - ASM for bytecode modification
-- reflections for resource discovery.
+- reflections library for resource discovery.

+Run the tests from the package chappy-tests using maven:
+- the port could be modified from systemTestConfiguration.xml from the test resources.
+- mvn build, test
+- to run the suite all modules should be added into the classpath.
+- the chappy.tests.manual.rest.transformers.test contains the manual tests